bogdanRada/capistrano_multiconfig_parallel/README.md

 	-	if option is present and has value TRUE, will enable debugging of websocket communication between the workers

--	--websocket_server.use_redis
+-	--websocket_server.adapter

-	-	Enables use of redis reactor for publish subscribe communication
+	-	Can be specified a different adapter for the websocket reactor class used for publish subscribe communication

 -	--websocket_server.log_file_path